Submissions

 Images (photographs, drawings)

 If images (photographs/ line drawings) are to be included, clearly scanned images free from technical artefacts should be submitted.
-Magnifications, areas of key interest should be indicated by an arrow, symbol or abbreviation the details of which should be explained at the bottom of the figures.
-The scanning resolution should be 300 dpi (dots per inch).
-Captions for each image must be provided in the last page of the manuscript.
-Please make sure each figure is cited in order within the text, e.g. (Fig 2).
+Magnifications, areas of key interest should be indicated by an arrow, symbol, or abbreviation, the details of which should be explained at the bottom of the figures.
+The figure must be submitted as a separate file.
+Please ensure each figure is cited in order within the text, e.g. (Fig 2).

 Resolution: 300 dpi (dots per inch)